 And, of course, commence with the wrapping!
 Find a spot on the floor, or on a large table and wrap away!

 We like to listen to Christmas music or watch Hallmark Christmas movies while we wrap.
+Netflix now has quite the collection of holiday movies AND The Holiday (one of my FAVE Christmas movies) is on Hulu right now!

 Here are a few of my favorite Christmas albums: